gravitational/teleport/rfd/0184-agent-auto-updates.md

 We support two rollout strategies, for two distinct use-cases:

-- `previous-must-succeed` for damage reduction of a faulty update
+- `halt-on-failure` for damage reduction of a faulty update
 - `time-based` for time-constrained maintenances

-In `previous-must-succeed`, the update proceeds from the first group to the last group, ensuring that each group successfully updates before allowing the next group to proceed.
+In `halt-on-failure`, the update proceeds from the first group to the last group, ensuring that each group successfully updates before allowing the next group to proceed.
 By default, only 5 agent groups are allowed.
 This mitigates very long rollout plans.
 This is the strategy that offers the best availability.
 A group finishes its update once most of its agents are running the correct version.
 Agents that missed the group update will try to catch